bgabbasov/menta-0.3/doc/blueprint/design-specification/formalisation_approach.md

    2. Terms are stemmed
    2. Terms and their annotations as well as context terms and annotations, produced by lexical parsers are used as the base for machine learning mapping(formalisation).
-   2. Formalisations are stored as probabilistic implications, ex.: ´function(subject, noun, ...) -> method´.
+   2. Formalisations are stored as probabilistic implications, ex.: `function(subject, noun, ...) -> method`.
    2. Generalisation is applied over a set of formalisation predicates.
    2. Further formalisations are inferred via induction, see ex.: ['Socrates' PLN Logic Examples](http://wiki.opencog.org/w/Walkthrough)